 Banana Nutella Muffins are such a great way to use overripe bananas to make a delicious breakfast!
-These moist muffins have a fluffy, lightly spiced banana batter with Nutella swirls in the middle and on top.
+These moist muffins have a fluffy, lightly spiced banana batter with Nutella swirls in the middle and on top (like my Nutella bars).
 If, like me, you're a lover of the popular chocolate hazelnut spread, I know you will absolutely love this recipe for Nutella muffins!

 I love eating Nutella by the spoonful, on graham crackers, and one of my favorite ways to eat the chocolate hazelnut spread is on a banana.
 This got me thinking what banana Nutella recipes I could come up with.
 Banana bread is a nostalgic treat for me, so I created these amazing Nutella banana bread muffins.
 They are so sweet and fluffy that it feels like you are eating a cupcake for breakfast!

 - It combines two amazing flavors - banana and Nutella.

 - They are easy and can be made in under 30 minutes!

 - It tastes like eating dessert for breakfast, like many of my donut and muffin recipes.

 - These Nutella muffins are so fluffy and moist, and they stay that way for days!

 - You can make this into a full banana bread with Nutella swirls.

 - The chocolate hazelnut spread makes these treats even more decadent, like in my Peanut Butter Nutella Cookies!